unjica/marvel/SUBMISSION.md

 This implementation follows all the requirements specified in the challenge:

 - Displays a grid of Marvel comics fetched from the Marvel API
-- Implements filtering functionality via a header menu based on format
+- Implements filtering functionality via a header menu based on format (Comic, Magazine, Digital Comic)
 - Shows a detailed modal with comic information when "More info" is clicked
-- Features infinite scrolling for pagination
+- Features infinite scrolling for pagination with automatic data fetching
-- Uses TypeScript for type safety
+- Uses TypeScript for type safety and better developer experience
 - Has a responsive grid layout that works on different screen sizes
-- Implements proper error handling for failed image loads
+- Implements proper error handling for failed image loads and API errors
 - Uses environment variables for API key management
-- Follows BEM methodology for CSS class naming
 - Implements utility functions for common operations (price formatting)
+- Uses TanStack Query for efficient data fetching and caching
+- Implements keyboard navigation (ESC to close modal)
+- Features smooth animations using Framer Motion
+- Implements lazy loading for images

 ## Extra Credits Implemented

-- TypeScript: Implemented throughout the application for better type safety
+- TypeScript: Comprehensive type definitions for API responses and components
-- Responsive Grid: The grid layout adjusts based on screen size
+- Responsive Grid: Adaptive grid layout with proper spacing and alignment
-- Infinite Scrolling: Smooth loading of additional comics
+- Infinite Scrolling: Smooth loading with automatic data fetching and deduplication
-- Error Handling: Graceful handling of failed image loads and API errors
+- Error Handling: Comprehensive error handling for images, API calls, and network issues
-- Price Formatting: Centralized utility for consistent price display
+- Price Formatting: Centralized utility with proper currency formatting and edge cases
-- BEM CSS: Clean and maintainable CSS class naming
-- Environment Variables: Secure API key management
+- Environment Variables: Secure API key management with example file
+- Modern State Management: Using TanStack Query for efficient data fetching and caching
+- Animations: Smooth transitions and animations using Framer Motion
+- Accessibility: Keyboard navigation support
+- Performance Optimization:
+  - Memoization and efficient data fetching
+  - Lazy loading for images
+- Responsive Design: Works seamlessly across different screen sizes
+- Clean Code Architecture: Well-organized component structure and separation of concerns

+## Technical Details

+### Data Management
+- Uses TanStack Query for efficient data fetching and caching
+- Implements automatic background revalidation
+- Configurable stale time and garbage collection
+- Deduplication of comic entries
+- Optimized loading states

+### UI/UX Features
+- Responsive grid layout with proper spacing
+- Smooth animations using Framer Motion
+- Loading states and error messages
+- Keyboard navigation support
+- Hover effects for interactive elements
+- Lazy loaded images

+### Error Handling
+- Graceful handling of failed image loads with placeholder images
+- User-friendly error messages for API failures
+- Network error handling with appropriate feedback
+- Invalid date handling with fallback values
+- Automatic retry mechanism for failed requests

+### Performance Optimizations
+- Optimized animations with Framer Motion
+- Efficient data fetching with TanStack Query
+- Memoization of components and callbacks
+- Progressive loading for better user experience

-## Issues Faced
+## Issues Faced and Solutions

-- Working with Marvel API authentication required careful handling of API keys
-- Ensuring consistent card heights with varying image and content sizes required CSS adjustments
-- Implementing infinite scrolling while maintaining smooth performance
+1. Price Formatting
-- Handling various price formats and edge cases in the Marvel API response
+   - Issue: Handling various price formats and edge cases in the Marvel API response
+   - Solution: Created a robust price formatting utility with proper edge case handling

+2. Modal Animations
+   - Issue: Implementing smooth and performant animations for the modal
+   - Solution: Used Framer Motion

 ## Requirements Not Implemented